AntennaHouse/focheck/README.md

 ````

-The schema for SVG 1.1 is included in the Relax NG and Relax NG compact syntax versions of focheck.
+The schema for SVG 1.1 is included in the Relax NG and Relax NG compact syntax versions of **focheck**.
 The SVG 1.1 DTD was downloaded from http://www.w3.org/TR/SVG/svgdtd.html

 ````